dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 ## And You Are Done!

 You should host this on github pages as you have in the past with the `gh-pages` branch.
-Just make that the name of your main branch and it'll set it up automatically.
+Just make that the name of your main branch and it'll set it up automatically, or in `Settings` you can choose to use the `master` branch for ghpages (even easier).
 Another cool static page hosting platform is [surge.sh](http://surge.sh).
 Easy to set up, and you are welcome to do that instead if you prefer.